gaow0007/ATSPrivacy/README.md

 ## Citation
-If you use this code or survey in your research, please cite this project.
+If you use this code in your research, please cite it.
 ```
 @inproceedings{gao2021privacy,
   title={Privacy-preserving collaborative learning with automatic transformation search},